Bicycle Bandit: Ride to Redemption

 The true story of a man, who after discovering he has cancer, turns himself into the “Bicycle Bandit” bank robber.

 By SJ White

 Bicycle Bandit: Ride to Redemption, is a personal growth story that features one man’s journey in and out of crime.
-Early childhood adventures of making a quick dollar on the streets (to escape his poverty) formed a mindset that after going straight for twenty years, seemed unbreakable.
-A perfect example of what happens when a child is left to teach himself how to become a man.
+Early childhood adventures of making a quick dollar on the streets (to escape his poverty) formed a mindset that after going straight for twenty years, seems unbreakable.
+A perfect example of what happens when a child teaches himself how to become a man.
 Living under the dire circumstances of prison life he is determined to do what it takes to change that mentality once and for all.
 His life after prison will depend on it.
-Bicycle Bandit: Ride to Redemption, from childhood to adulthood and beyond, is a compelling human drama with a powerful underlining social message.
+Bicycle Bandit: Ride to Redemption, from childhood to adulthood and beyond, is a compelling human drama with a powerful underlying social message.